HOW IT WORKS

 When are the seeds available?

 The seed library is open whenever the library is open.
+We keep our seed selection stocked year-round and make new seeds available every spring.

 Do I have to return seeds at the end of the season?